TrossenRobotics/interbotix_xsarms_docs/_sources/ros2_packages/python_demos.rst

     $ ros2 launch interbotix_xsarm_control xsarm_control.launch.py robot_model:=wx250

-Then, in another terminal, navigate to this directory and enter...
+Then, in another terminal, navigate to the Python-ROS API demos directory and run the command

 .. code-block:: console